Published August, 2015 by Jackie Zammuto in Uncategorized

 - I’ve just filmed police abuse.
 What should I do with the video?
-What are the most effective ways to share it?
+What are the most effective ways to share it and with who?

 While there is no right or wrong answer to most of these questions, the decisions an eyewitness makes before, during and after filming can determine how effective their footage can be in achieving accountability for injustice.

-To address these questions, we’ve compiled a list of resources from groups like American Civil Liberties Union (ACLU), Electronic Frontier Foundation (EFF), CopWatch, People’s Justice, and WITNESS, that provide guidance for those who film police encounters in the U.S. They are divided into the following categories: Know Your Rights, Filming Techniques, Livestreaming, Distribution & Reporting, and Preservation.
+To address these questions, we’ve compiled a list of resources from groups like American Civil Liberties Union (ACLU), Electronic Frontier Foundation (EFF), CopWatch, Justice Committee, and WITNESS, that provide guidance for those who film police encounters in the U.S. They are divided into the following categories: Know Your Rights, Filming Techniques, Livestreaming, Distribution & Reporting, and Preservation.
 Below are a few recommendations from each category.
-You can view the full list here.

 Know Your Rights

-- ACLU – Know Your Rights – Photographers: Good overview of your rights to photograph and film the police.
-Also spells out the particularities around recording audio in several states.
+- ACLU – Know Your Rights – Filming and Photographing the Police: Good overview of your rights to photograph and film the police.

 - EFF – Know Your Rights – Phone and computer seizure: Focuses on the Fourth Amendment protection against unreasonable government searches or seizures of your computer or portable electronic devices, such as cell phones or cameras.

-- WITNESS – Filming the Police in the USA and Filming Protests & Police Misconduct: Quick tips for safely and effectively filming protests and misconduct (also available for download here).
+- Filming the Police in the USA and a video series on Filming Protests & Police Misconduct: Quick tips for safely and effectively filming protests and misconduct (also available for download here).